immo2n/FlyNepal-API-Documentation/Payments/make-an-invoice.md

 have to parse the data and depending on the provider you will have to find the needed value.

 For example, in stripe you need the "client_secret".
 You can find it from here: "client_secret":"pi_3ST4YA3e5ppadNSy0KPckdMs_secret_sTgPM9YjeZ6zaqNZmiNfZLtda"

+Please notice: amount: 2050 - dont worry stripe handle amount with the lowest unit, in this case this is value in cents.
+So, 20.50$ is 2050 cents.
+Different providers may handle this differently.
 ```